 High plateaux and mountain ranges such as the Pyrenees and the Sierra Nevada dominate much of mainland Spain, which is on the Iberian Peninsula.
 To the north, the country is bordered by France and Andorra, and to the west by Portugal.
 Spain also includes the Balearic Islands in the Mediterranean Sea, the Canary Islands in the Atlantic Ocean, and two autonomous exclaves in North Africa: Ceuta and Melilla.

-Spain’s main export partners are France, Germany and Portugal while its main import partners are Germany, France and China.
+Spain’s main export partners are France, Germany and the UK, while its main import partners are Germany, France and China.

 505 944 km2

 1 January 1986

 Euro.
 Member of the eurozone since 1 January 1999

 Yes, Schengen Area member since 26 March 1995.